Australian Motoring Enthusiast Party: 2013 Federal election

 The party endorsed Senate candidates in the 2013 Federal Election in New South Wales, South Australia, Queensland, Victoria and Western Australia.
 The party had been involved in Glenn Druery's Minor Party Alliance.

 Ricky Muir represented AMEP in Victoria and won a seat in the senate after preference distribution from a record-low primary vote of 0.51 percent or 17,122 first preferences he assumed his seat on 1 July 2014.
-Larger parties including the incoming government are looking at changes to the group voting ticket system.

 On 10 October 2013 Muir announced he would enter into an alliance with the Palmer United Party.

 Muir's senior adviser was electoral consultant Glenn Druery, but he was sacked by Muir less than a month later and was escorted out of Parliament.
 Muir stated that Druery did not "get along with the staff".
 Muir also hired former New South Wales state politician Peter Breen to advise him on legislation.

 Muir lost his seat at the federal election held on 2 July 2016, leaving the AMEP without any representation in the federal parliament.